kingibrahimtech/Error/README.md

 [Tap here to watch a tutorial on how to deploy]

-# Steps how to deploy on github
+# Steps on how to deploy on github

-## 1. copy this to your keyboard
+## 1. copy this 👇👇 to your keyboard

 name: Node.js CI